 Obtaining the Hubble parameter from the CMB, supernovae, and GWs all assume the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric and general relativity (GR) conventionally.
-However, there have been careful statistical analyses of supernovae, quasar, and CMB data that suggest that an isotropic and homogeneous FLRW universe is not accurate to as high a degree as is usually assumed \cite{Secrest:2022uvx, Mohayaee:2021jzi, Secrest:2020has, Colin:2019opb, Cea:2022zep, Krishnan:2021jmh, Lombriser:2019ahl}.
+However, careful statistical analyses of supernova, quasar, and CMB data have suggested that an isotropic and homogeneous FLRW universe is not as accurate to a degree as usually assumed \cite{Secrest:2022uvx, Mohayaee:2021jzi, Secrest:2020has, Colin:2019opb, Cea:2022zep, Krishnan:2021jmh, Lombriser:2019ahl}.
 For example, in \cite{Colin:2019opb}, the luminosity distance is expressed in a kinematic Taylor series to avoid making assumptions about the matter content or dynamics, and the inferred acceleration is essentially in the direction of the local peculiar bulk flow.
 Other works that argue for negligible evidence for anisotropy \cite{Brout:2022vxf, Akarsu:2019pwn} typically assume an isotropic framework to some degree or make corrections for peculiar velocities by transforming to the ``CMB frame", which removes the evidence for anisotropy.
 In \cite{Secrest:2020has}, the authors show that the distribution of distant matter as traced by radio sources and quasars is not isotropic in the CMB frame.
 The authors of \cite{Secrest:2022uvx} demonstrate a $5.1\sigma$ rejection of the null hypothesis that there is a dipole anisotropy in the distribution of radio galaxies and quasars consistent with our inferred peculiar motion.
 The question of bulk anisotropy may not be settled in the literature, but at the very least, metrics that account for anisotropy should be considered and studied.